sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 Now that you understand the basics, here's a real world example.
 We'll be starting with a build of the fabulous `my-app` application.
-At the end of the build process, the build automation will post a passing receipt to EPR.
+At the end of the build process, the build automation will post a passing event to EPR.
 The build automation generates an NVRPP which will be used by the first and subsequent events for this artifact.
-Downstream watchers consume the successful build event on the Redpanda topic, triggering a security scan, integration tests, and artifact signing.
+Downstream watchers consume the successful build message on the Redpanda topic, triggering a security scan, integration tests, and artifact signing.
 Watchers for each of those tasks invoke them with the NVRPP used in the build event.
-These three tasks post more events their corresponding receivers that are all contained inside a release group.
-Once those three receivers have passing events for the NVRPP, the group triggers a release event, that a downstream watcher catches to release the software.
+These three tasks post more events to their corresponding receivers that are all contained inside a release group.
+Once those three receivers have passing events for the NVRPP, the group triggers a release message, that a downstream watcher catches to release the software.

 - Provide a diagram